Federal judge supports student's right to hand out valentines with Bible messages at Wisconsin technical college

 News At Other State Sites:

-- Mauston Defense Doesn’t Break in 7-0 Victory over Black River Falls in Football Action6 hours ago
+- Tomah Memorial Hospice To Hold Grief Support Series in October7 hours ago

-- Can you buy a gun in Wisconsin after a felony or restraining order?15 hours ago
+- New flights from Green Bay to Orlando, best fried chicken in Wisconsin: Stories you loved11 hours ago

-- Man killed and police officer wounded in Clark County standoff15 hours ago
+- Mauston Defense Doesn’t Break in 7-0 Victory over Black River Falls in Football Action19 hours ago

-- State investigating shooting death of Loyal man suspected of firing at police18 hours ago
+- Man killed and police officer wounded in Clark County standoff1 day ago

-- Josh Kaul – Can you buy a gun in Wisconsin after a felony or restraining order?21 hours ago
+- Josh Kaul – Can you buy a gun in Wisconsin after a felony or restraining order?1 day ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.